Diamond tester trouble shooting

 Rather than read the remainder of this page, here are three suggestions:

 Get a friend or colleague to use the tester.
 Get two or three friends or colleagues to use the tester.
 As each one does this, either leave the room or keep your mouth firmly shut, don't give them any clues, let them work it out for themselves.
-Very often if it works when they use it, see what it is that they are doing different.
+If it works when they use it, see what it is that they are doing different.

 Check the stone.
 A customer complained that a known diamond (100% guaranteed diamond) would not register DIAMOND on a tester.
 We sent another tester - same problem.
 Strangely, it would not register DIAMOND on a diamond tester at a local jewellers (a totally different model of tester).
 Then a second jeweller expressed the opinion that it wasn't diamond.
 Now maybe (I didn't ask) the stone had been in the family for generations and was 'very valuable' - but I do suspect that it wasn't diamond.

 A simple test (to check that your tester is working) is to find a friendly jeweller and ask to test some of his brand new guaranteed-diamond diamond jewellery (but if it's taken out of a hot shop window, wait two or three minutes for it to cool down to room temperature).
-If you are the friendly jeweller, simply test one from stock, but do be certain that you have picked a diamond.
+If you are the friendly jeweller, simply test one from stock.

 DIAMOND TESTERS